-- Provision of accurate information through publication of the prospectuses in print and on the web. - Provision of clear information about how to make an enquiry by email; online form; phone; social media. - A friendly, helpful, and prompt response to enquiries from prospective students or learners. - Trained and experienced recruitment staff with regional expertise to advise applicants accordingly. - Representation at appropriate recruitment events to give prospective students and learners the opportunity to speak to a member of QAHE staff in person. - Use of the Application Management System (MOSA or Quercus) and Enquiry Management System (AKERO) for collation and management of enquiry and application data. - Actively engaging with enquirers to promote QAHE and its university partners as study destinations and to provide them with the information they need to convert them to high quality applicants. - Supporting prospective students' advisers to help them research their options.
+- Provision of accurate information through publication of marketing materials in print and on the web. - Provision of clear information about how to make an enquiry through online forms; phone; social media.

+- A friendly, helpful, and prompt response to enquiries from prospective students or learners. - Trained and experienced recruitment staff with regional expertise to advise applicants accordingly. - Representation at appropriate recruitment events to give prospective students the opportunity to speak to a member of QAHE staff in person. - Use of the CRM for collation and management of enquiry and application data. - Actively engaging with enquirers to promote QAHE and its university partners as study destinations and to provide them with the information they need to convert them to high quality applicants. - Supporting prospective students' advisers to help them research their options.

-Good practice in student recruitment is based upon the collection of high quality enquirer and applicant data from prospective students, allowing prospective students to be supplied with information that is tailored to their own circumstances.
+Good practice in student recruitment is based upon the collection of high-quality enquirer and applicant data from prospective students, allowing prospective students to be supplied with information that is tailored to their own circumstances.